MahmoudElhefnawyy/Real-Time-Chat-Application-React-Next/README.md

 # Real-Time Chat Application

-A modern, feature-rich chat application built with React and TypeScript, featuring real-time messaging capabilities and an enhanced user experience.
+A modern, feature-rich chat application built with React , Next TypeScript and Tailwind, featuring real-time messaging capabilities and an enhanced user experience.

 ## Features